paulmillr/qr/README.md

 For testing: accessing camera on iOS Safari requries HTTPS.
 It means `file:` protocol or non-encrypted `http` can't be used.

 The spec is available at [iso.org](https://www.iso.org/standard/62021.html) for 200 CHF.

+## DOM

+Check out dom.ts for browser-related camera code that would make your apps simpler.

 ## Security